-The course covers all the law modules required for a qualifying law degree as well as considering both the nature of crime and criminality as well as society’s response to it.
-The academic study of the nature of crime and how it is managed goes hand in hand with the study of law, but can also support you if you wish to enter criminological careers such as the probation service or policing.
+The course covers all of the core law modules required for a qualifying law degree as well as considering both the nature of crime and criminality and society’s response to it.

 We adopt a wide range of learning and teaching methods, designed to support you to develop as an independent learner.
-These include lectures, workshops, moots, flipped classroom, discussion forums, field trips, solo and group debates, guest lectures, problem-based learning, case-study analysis, experiential learning, role plays, hypotheses, interactive technologies, research exercises, and structured work experience.
-You will have more structured class contact in year one of your law programme to support your transition to Higher Education.
+These include interactive online sessions, e-learn activities, workshops, reflective clinical legal education, group work, research exercises, presentations, mooting and debating as well as the more traditional seminars and lectures.
+You will have more structured class contact in Year 1 of your programme to support your transition to Higher Education.

 For full details about our current fees please see our website.

-Our students are valued highly by employers due to their aptitude and skills profile.
-They have an impressive track record of gaining graduate level jobs or professional training contracts.
 Our graduates are attractive to a range of employers – solicitors, barristers, company legal advisers, football clubs, insurance companies, HR departments, teachers, criminal justice system, courts, probation service, police officers.
-Lancashire Law School graduates are much sought after in the workplace.

 Some of our eminent alumni include judges, Queen’s Counsel, barristers and solicitors across the UK, Europe and around the world, CEOs, business leaders and industrialists, entrepreneurs and business owners, senior public servants such as civil servants, politicians, senior police and local government officers, senior academics and researchers at all levels, authors of many academic works, leading voluntary sector workers, board representatives and trustees.